0xMiden/miden-note-transport/crates/node/README.md

-# Miden Notes Private Transport Node
+# Miden Note Transport Node

 Node/server implementation of the Miden Transport Layer for private notes.